-The manipulator could be equipped with additional cable guards for extra tough environmental conditions with as example metals spits, frequent weld spatter.
-These additional cover will prolong cable lifetime and simplify service/maintenance as the robot are kept more clean under the covers.
+The manipulator can be equipped with additional cable guards for extra tough environmental conditions, for example, metals spits or frequent weld spatter.
+These additional covers will prolong cable lifetime and simplify service/maintenance as the robot is kept more clean under the covers.